casey-cook/GettingWarmer/README.md

 # GettingWarmer
 JS Game - can you find the secret location?
+Exercise with the event object.

 (Trophy GIF credit: http://www.walternewton.com/)